slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extracting multiple fasta sequences from a single gbk file.md

 * ```line.strip('\n')``` : The strip('\n') method is used to remove the newline character (\n) from the end of each line.
 This ensures that the resulting elements in the gene_names list do not contain trailing newline characters.
 The modified line is then added as an element to the gene_names list.

+### Calculate the number of gene names in the list

 ```python
 len(gene_names)